Multi-Vehicle Pileup Accidents in NC: Fault, Insurance & Your Rights

 Consult an attorney before talking to any insurance company

 You will likely receive calls from multiple insurance companies.
 Before giving statements to any of them, talk to a lawyer.
 Each conversation is an opportunity for an insurer to build a contributory negligence case against you.
+This is especially critical in multi-vehicle cases.

 Frequently Asked Questions